-The BBC news is sharing our neighbors voices, real concerns, and stories beyond our communities.
+The BBC news is sharing our neighbors' voices, real concerns, and stories beyond our communities.

 Tuscarora Crossing represents a tipping point for Loudoun County.
 Approving this project would set a precedent that transitional neighborhoods and open spaces are fair game for industrial expansion—putting corporate profits ahead of residents, sustainability, and quality of life.